 Pain in the left side and back of the head

-Migraines can appear in any location, but many people experience them on the left side of the head or the back of the head.
+For someone who experiences a migraine condition, the headache caused by migraine can appear in any location.
+They can be unilateral or side switching, but many people experience them on the left side of the head or the back of the head.

 - severe, throbbing, pulsating pain